willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 We can think of a full-batch gradient descent update as being very accurate, but computationally expensive, and a small-batch update as being highly approximate, but very cheap.
 Bottou & Bousquet show that taking lots of approximate updates results in much faster learning than taking fewer accurate updates.

-So while using very large batches can definitely saturate our GPU, they don't actually help us train a small network any faster.
+While using very large batches can definitely saturate our GPU, they don't actually help us train a small network any faster.
+So what can we do instead?

 ## Training more networks in parallel